eProsima/Fast-DDS-docs/docs/fastdds/discovery/static.rst

 STATIC EDP
 ^^^^^^^^^^

-To activate the STATIC EDP, the SEDP must be disabled on the |DomainParticipantQosWireProtocolClass|.
+To activate the STATIC EDP, the SEDP must be disabled on the |WireProtocolConfigQos-api|.
 This can be done either by code or using an XML configuration file:

 +----------------------------------------------------------------------------------------------------------------------+